The launch of the “Hamdan in the Heart” campaign in Egypt

-The “Hamdan in the Heart” campaign was launched in Egypt to raise awareness of the new epidemic of Corona, during which Islamic and Christian institutions distributed protective masks and disinfectants to cleaners in a number of areas, following the approach of the late Sheikh Hamdan bin Rashid Al Maktoum, who had directed, may God have mercy on him, the Al Maktoum Authority.
-Maktoum Charity and its offices since the beginning of the pandemic to intensify activity to raise awareness of its danger and the need to take precautions.
+The “Hamdan in the Heart” campaign was launched in Egypt to raise awareness of the “emerging corona” epidemic, during which Islamic and Christian institutions distributed protective masks and disinfectants to cleaners in a number of areas, following the approach of the late Sheikh Hamdan bin Rashid Al Maktoum, who was He has directed, may God have mercy on him, the Al Maktoum Foundation and its offices since the beginning of the pandemic, to intensify activity to raise awareness of the danger of the epidemic, and the need to take precautionary precautions.

 Follow our latest local and sports news and the latest political and economic developments via Google news